katarinakovacova/sudoku-solver/README.md

 - **Various Difficulties:** The application offers a wide range of difficulties for Sudoku puzzles, from beginner levels to the most challenging ones.
 Each user can choose the level that suits them.

 Don't miss the opportunity to improve your Sudoku-solving skills and experience the joy of achieving new successes.
-Try the Sudoku Solver application today!
+Try the Gridoku today!

 ## Contact